mikeferguson/sandbox/sbpl_interface/README.md

 This creates a (hopefully) cleaner interface to SBPL for 7-DOF arm planning.

-## Status
+## Status (in order of expected/anticipated severeness)
+ * Snap to XYZRPY, Snap to RPY are not implemented.
- * Performs no path shortening
+ * Performs no path shortening or filtering/smoothing.
+ * Motion Primitives are hard coded, not loaded from any sort of parameter/file.
+ * There is no smoothness cost assigned to motion primitive transitions.
+ * Lacks visualization:
+   * Need a publisher for BFS and/or distance field
+   * Visualization of expanded states?
  * Distance field is recreated each time env_chain3d_moveit.setupForMotionPlan is called (wasteful)
- * Distance field is only used for BFS, not used for collision checking.
+ * Distance field is only used for BFS, not used for collision checking (also wasteful)
- * Motion Primitives are hard coded, not loaded from any sort of parameter/file.
- * Snap to XYZRPY, Snap to RPY are not implemented.
+ * BUG: Goal state retains angles from first assignment -- this will be a problem when using pose constraints rather than joint constraints

 ## Required Components
- * PlanningData
+ * PlanningData - the actual graph data structure
-   * This holds the actual graph, in the form of a hash table, can be taken as is.
- * BFS
+ * BFS - the heuristic data structure
  * Environment (plus statistics and parameters)
    * Needs access to planning_scene, robot_state
    * Create distance field from robot state for evaluating cell cost - C_cell(s')